ekianjo/HackerBooks/README.md

 All the books proposed for download are freely available (either creative commons or permissive licenses).
 Books are organized by title, category, authors.

+## How to run it ##
+Extremely simple.
+Go into the terminal and just type : python main.py It should start without issue.
+If you face problems check the notes below regarding compatibility.

 ## Usage ##
 - Select a book in the list and click/Enter it
 - You then see the description of the book in another window.
 You have the choice to close that window, or to download the book.